Dhruvacube/finance/README.md

 **You should now be able to work.**

-Since IHateToBudget is primarily a Django project, you should read [Django's documentation](https://docs.djangoproject.com/en/3.1/) if you are not familiar with it already.
+Since finance is primarily a Django project, you should read [Django's documentation](https://docs.djangoproject.com/en/3.1/) if you are not familiar with it already.

 ### Code quality